Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Hierarchical LMDPs

-In the case of unknown dynamics, we maintain estimates $\hat{z}_j^1,\ldots,\hat{z}_j^n$ of the value functions of the base LMDPs associated with each equivalent subtask $\cL_j$.
-These estimates are updated using the Z-learning rule in~\eqref{eqn:zlearning-imp} after each transition.
-To make learning more efficient, we can use a single transition $(s_t,r_t,s_{t+1})$ with $s_t\in\cS_j$ to update the values of {\em all} base LMDPs associated with $\cL_j$ simultaneously.
-This is known in the literature as intra-task learning~\citep{Kaelbling93}.
+In the online learning case, we need to maintain estimates $\hat{z}_j^1,\ldots,\hat{z}_j^n$ of the value functions of the base LMDPs associated with each equivalent subtask $\cL_j$.
+These estimates can be updated using the Z-learning rule~\eqref{eqn:zlearning-imp} after each transition.
+But to make learning more efficient, we can use a single transition $(s_t,r_t,s_{t+1})$ with $s_t\in\cS_j$ to update the values of {\em all} base LMDPs associated with $\cL_j$ simultaneously.
+This is known in the literature as intra-task learning~\citep{Kaelbling93,conf/icaps/Jonsson16}.

-Given the estimates $\hat{z}_j^1,\ldots,\hat{z}_j^n$, we could then formulate and solve the same system of linear equations in~\eqref{eq:comp3} to obtain the value estimates of all exit states.
-However, it is impractical to solve this system of equations every time we update the estimates $\hat{z}_j^1,\ldots,\hat{z}_j^n$.
+Given the estimates $\hat{z}_j^1,\ldots,\hat{z}_j^n$, we could then formulate and solve the same system of linear equations in~\eqref{eq:comp3} to obtain the value estimates of exit states.
+However, it is impractical to solve this system of equations every time we update $\hat{z}_j^1,\ldots,\hat{z}_j^n$.
 Instead, we explicitly maintain estimates $\hat{z}_\cE$ of the values of exit states in the set $\cE$, and update these values incrementally.
-To do so, we turn~\eqref{eq:comp3} into an update rule:
+For that, we turn~\eqref{eq:comp3} into an update rule:

 The question is when to update the value of an exit state.
-We propose several alternatives: \begin{itemize} \item[$V_1$:] Update the value of an exit state $s\in\cE_i$ each time we take a transition from $s$. \item[$V_2$:] When we reach a terminal state of the subtask $\cL_i$, update the values of all exit states in $\cE_i$. \item[$V_3$:] When we reach a terminal state of the subtask $\cL_i$, update the values of all exit states in $\cE_i$ and all exit states of subtasks in the equivalence class $\cC_j$ of $\cL_i$. \end{itemize} Again, the estimated policy $\pi$ is defined directly by the value estimates $\hat{z}$ and~\eqref{eq:pi}, and thus does not select among subtasks.
-Below is the pseudo-code of the model-free algorithm.
+We propose several alternatives: \begin{itemize}[leftmargin=2em] \item[$V_1$:] Update the value of an exit state $s\in\cE_i$ each time we take a transition from $s$. \item[$V_2$:] When we reach a terminal state of the subtask $\cL_i$, update the values of all exit states in $\cE_i$. \item[$V_3$:] When we reach a terminal state of the subtask $\cL_i$, update the values of all exit states in $\cE_i$ and all exit states of subtasks in the equivalence class $\cC_j$ of $\cL_i$. \end{itemize} Again, the estimated policy $\pi$ is defined directly by the value estimates $\hat{z}$ and~\eqref{eq:pi}, and thus does not select among subtasks.
+Below is the pseudo-code of the proposed algorithm.